Because Happiness Matters

 Ten to twenty percent (10-20%) of our happiness relies on our life circumstances.
 This number can vary, because it has to do with being richer or poorer; healthy or unwell; estranged or supported by family; more or less attractive to others; affected or not by natural disaster; and other things that are often out of our control.

-Obviously, our commitment or not to our happiness won't prevent natural disasters or the death of a loved one, but it can put us in a better habit of how we handle stress.
+Obviously, our commitment or not to our happiness won't prevent natural disasters or the death of a loved one, but it can put us in a better habit of how we handle difficult situations and stress.
 Over time, our improvement in our responses to stress will change the thoughts and feelings we have when we come up against stress the next time.
 After a while this can make us more likable, maybe then getting a better job in a happier place, or inspire us to spend more time of each day with helpful and kind people rather than demanding unhealthy people.
 Or, maybe being a resilient person can make us more attractive to others and boost our happiness in that way.
 There are so many ways in which we have control over our contentment and can influence our own positive outlook, soimply by learning how to better manage stress.

 We can see clearly that exercise, sleep, a sense of achievement, external factors, and our genetics are all elements affecting our happiness.
 However, the research shows that there are many other elements contributing to our happiness; things that have a deep impact on our general feeling of wellbeing and contentment.
 These contributing factors are: